vincentdbs/ProjetTheorieDesGraphes/README.md

 * Calcul des marges libres et totales
 * Affichage du calendrier d'ordonnancement

-# Handling of graphs
+# Graph theory
-The goal of the project is to handle finite-state machine.
+The goal of the project is to manipulate graphs.
 Possible operations :
 * Reading graph from text file
-* Displaying adjacency matrix and matrix of values
+* Displaying adjacency and values matrix
 * Detect cycle
-* Calcul of the ranks of the vertices
+* Calculate the ranks of the vertices
-* Calcul of the earliest dates
+* Calculate the earliest dates
-* Calcul of the latest dates
+* Calculate the latest dates
-* Calcul of the free et total floats
+* Calculate the free et total floats
-* Displaying the calendar
+* Displaying the scheduling calendar